 - The motorist was talking on their cell phone

-When a motorist breaches their legal obligation to exercise due care and winds up hitting a pedestrian, the injured pedestrian has the ability to hold the motorist accountable for a pedestrian injury lawsuit.
-When a breach of a duty of care has occurred and someone is injured as a proximate result of that breach, the negligent party can be held liable.
-If liability is established, the injured party can obtain monetary compensation from the negligent party in an effort to make them whole.Types of Monetary Compensation You Can Pursue in a Pedestrian Injury Lawsuit
+When a motorist breaches their legal obligation to exercise due care and hits a pedestrian, the injured pedestrian can hold the motorist accountable for a pedestrian injury lawsuit.
+When a breach of a duty of care has occurred, and someone is injured as a proximate result of that breach, the negligent party can be held liable.
+If liability is established, the injured party can obtain monetary compensation from the negligent party to make them whole.Types of Monetary Compensation You Can Pursue

 If you or a family member decides to hire a personal injury lawyer in Del Paso Heights and file a claim against the negligent motorist, you can seek compensation for the following economic and non-economic damages:

-- Your incurred and future medical bills (e.g. ER care, ambulance bill, surgeries, medications, etc.)
+- Your incurred and future medical bills (e.g., ER care, ambulance, surgeries, medications, etc.)

 - Lost wages due to time missed from work